catid/snowshoe/README.md

 - ecsimul : (faster) `116kcy`
 - Availability : Not available online?

-Most other software with fast `mul_gen` is cheating a little.
-The table lookups are often not protected against SPA attack.
-Snowshoe's `mul_gen` can run in `30kcy` with two 128-entry tables or `36kcy` with two 64-entry tables (the current implementation) if the table lookups are similarly unprotected.
-Since it is trivial to allow an SPA unprotected mode and seems to almost double the speed in that case, the option is available in Snowshoe.

 Note that cycle counts are hard to compare.
 One often-neglected factor is that a CPU running at 4 GHz will take *more cycles* than a processor running at 2 GHz.
 This is because memory lookups usually take roughly the same wall time, so the faster CPU is penalized more cycles for table/code reads.

-Snowshoe does attempt to have a small code size by selectively inlining only small functions.
-A fair comparison only seems possible with a system like SUPERCOP.
+A fair comparison only seems possible with a system like SUPERCOP running both of the methods to be compared.

 ## Details